sigoden/argc/README.md

 @flag [short] <long> [help string]
 ```

-Adds a flag.

-> A flag is a type of option, an option of boolean type, and is always false by default (e.g. --verbose, --quiet, --all, --long, etc).
+Define a flag.
+A flag is an option of boolean type, and is always false by default (e.g. --verbose, --quiet, --all, --long, etc).

 ```sh